mandesandeep2002/support-vector-mechanism-project/README.md

 # support-vector-mechanism-project

 # Project Title:
-# using Supporet vector Algorithm of Supervised Machine Learning ,predict "lris.csv"dataset to find out whether the species will be same or different
+# using Support vector Algorithm of Supervised Machine Learning ,predict "lris.csv"dataset to find out whether the species will be same or different

 # TASKS: